 Have your kids joined the fidget spinner or fidget toy craze yet?
 If they have then they will love this post with great DIY fidget spinners for you to make.
-I have long had a love for fidget toys, especially as Mini is on the spectrum and they are really great at helping keep him calm and also help hm concentrate better.
+I have long had a love for fidget toys, especially as Mini is on the spectrum and they are really great at helping keep him calm and also help him concentrate better.
 So I have no issue with the new craze for all things fidget.
-In fact, we have found them a sanity saver in the Mad House.
+We have found them a sanity saver in the Mad House.

 DIY Fidget Spinners